RobertWinslow/glyph-generator/README.md

 ## Licensing and Attribution.

-### Images
+### Copyright: public domain.
-All generated images in this repo are usable under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), meaning you can use them in any way you like as long as you provide attribution and link to the license.
+All generated images in this repo are released into the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), meaning you can use them in any way you like.
+Sell them, repost them, remix them, etc. No permission needed.
+No resttictions whatsoever.

-Something like the following in a readme will suffice:
+There is no legal obligation to give attribution, but if you make use of these images, attribution would nonetheless be appreciated.

-> Open Glyph Set copyright 2021 Robert Winslow, CC-BY-4.0
+Something like the following in a readme:

-_Of course, most of the generated images are things like 'yellow square with a big S on it', and are too simple to individually fall under copyright, but attribution would be appreciated nonetheless._
+> Simple Open Glyph Set by Robert Winslow https://github.com/RobertWinslow/glyph-generator

 ### Color Schemes Used
 - [Paul Tol's colorblind friendly color schemes.](https://personal.sron.nl/~pault/)